Nazzdam/OptionsGaloreExtravaganza/README.md

 # OptionsGaloreExtravaganza
-This repository is intended for the creation of an options platfrom that allows for pricing of options and strategies of those options
+This repository is intended for the creation of an options platfrom that allows for pricing of options by the means of the Black-Scholes pricing method and the creation of options stargeies.